guardian/support-frontend/docs/error-handling.md

 ### Zuora

 [Error docs](https://knowledgecenter.zuora.com/DC_Developers/C_REST_API/A_REST_basics/3_Responses_and_errors) - note that the error json structure described on this page is incorrect as the api endpoint we call returns a different structure documented [here](https://www.zuora.com/developer/api-reference/#operation/Action_POSTsubscribe).
-Note that this returns a list of errors, which are not yet included in the REST documentation, but can be found [here](https://knowledgecenter.zuora.com/DC_Developers/G_SOAP_API/L_Error_Handling/Errors#ErrorCode_Object).
+This returns a list of errors, which are not yet included in the REST documentation, but can be found [here](https://knowledgecenter.zuora.com/DC_Developers/G_SOAP_API/L_Error_Handling/Errors#ErrorCode_Object).

-This is a fairly long list, and many don't seem to be particularly relevant to the API call(s) that we're making, so I have started by adding retries for the more obvious candidates:
+Many of these errors don't seem to be relevant to the API call(s) that we're making, so I have started by adding retries for the more obvious candidates:

 | Code                   | Description                                                                                                                                                        | Retry?    |
 |------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------|